aikrahguzar/consult-hoogle/README.md

 Use `M-x consult-hoogle` to begin a hoogle search.
 The resulting interface looks like this:
 ![Screenshot](consult-hoogle.png)

 By default it shows the documentation of the selected candidate in a separate window.
 The documentation window can be turned by calling `consult-hoogle` with a prefix arg.
-Where the documentation window appears can be configured by adding an entry to `display-buffer-alist` for " *Hoogle Documentation*".
+Where the documentation window appears can be configured by adding an entry to `display-buffer-alist` for `" *Hoogle Documentation*"`.

 If you are using [vertico](https://github.com/minad/vertico) along with extensions, then using `vertico-buffer-mode`, the candidates and the documentation window can be arranged to appear side by side.
 ![Screenshot](consult-hoogle-buffer.png)
-This will likely require configuring `display-buffer-alist` for "*vertico-buffer*" as well as " *Hoogle Documentation*".
+This will likely require configuring `display-buffer-alist` for `"*vertico-buffer*"` as well as `" *Hoogle Documentation*"`.
 Using `vertico-buffer-mode` only for this command can be done using `vertico-multiform-mode`.